Skip to main content

 An important concept with structured authoring is the separation of content and layout.
 This is a core principle, and central for getting the most out of structured authoring.
 If you have previously been using an HTML-based help authoring tool, a word processing tool, or similar, it may take a little while to get used to the concept.
 But you will soon see the benefits.

-You create your content in topics and then you can control the appearance by using:
+You create your content in topics and then you can control the appearance with:

-There are different Layouts for the various types of outputs you can publish, and each Layout has settings that affect the entire publication.
+• Layouts - Depending on the output type, there are different built-in layouts in the Layout Editor.
+Each layout has settings that affect the entire publication.
 Some of these settings are for controlling the appearance, for example, setting the headings on PDF outputs.

-For HTML outputs, you can associate a CSS file with the Layout.
-Branding your HTML Outputs with CSS, for example headings and paragraphs.
+• Style with CSS - For HTML outputs, you can associate a CSS file with the layout, for example, headings and paragraphs.
 You can also set the HTML Layouts to include class names.

-For some content elements, you can add attribute values that affect the appearance of your content in the output.
-A common example is the width attribute which you can use to control the size of images and videos.
+• Style with Attributes - For some content elements in your topics, you can Attributes that affect the appearance of your content in the output.
+A typical example is the width attribute which you can use to control the size of images and videos.